appbaseio/reactivesearch-api/README.md

 #### error (default)
 Only log the errors

-### CPU Profile
-Set the `cpuprofile` flag to `true` at runtime to enable CPU profiling.
-Read this article to know more about the usage https://flaviocopes.com/golang-profiling/.

-### Mem Profile
+#### profiling

-Set the `memprofile` flag to `true` at runtime to enable memory profiling.
+Set the `profiling` flag to `true` at runtime to enable net profiling endpoints.
+Profiling endpoints are exposed at `/debug/pprof` route.

+Profiling CPU (time taken):

+An example of profiling for CPU usage is: /debug/pprof/profile (will wait for 30s and return a profile), or You can directly hit go tool pprof -http=":8080" http://localhost:8000/debug/pprof/profile to get a profile UI (top, graph, flamegraph) for time taken.

+Profiling Heap:

+An example for profiling for heap usage is: /debug/pprof/heap (will return a profile for the point in time), or You can directly hit go tool pprof -http=":8080" http://localhost:8000/debug/pprof/heap to get a profile UI (top, graph, flamegraph) of heap usage.

+#### diff-logs

+Set the `diff-logs` flag to `false` (defaults to `true`) at runtime to disable the use of log diffing algorithm.
+For high-throughput use-cases (100 requests/sec or above), the log diffing algorithm consumes signficant CPU usage (about ~2 CPU cores per 100 requests/sec) that can be saved by turning off log diffing.

 #### TLS Support